stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-20-factcheck-why-expensive-gas-not-net-zero.md

-Nevertheless, some have sought instead to misleadingly blame the UK’s high power electricity on “green levies” that support the expansion of clean power, as well as the target for net-zero emissions by 2050.
+Nevertheless, some have sought instead to misleadingly blame the UK’s high electricity prices on “green levies” that support the expansion of clean power, as well as on the target for net-zero emissions by 2050.